If you have a child with a significant and permanent disability, you may be able to seek support from the National Disability Insurance Scheme (NDIS).

-This refers to the support that your child needs to reach their goals across a range of areas.
+This refers to the support your child needs to meet their disability support needs.

 When assessing the reasonable and necessary support for a participant, the NDIS will look at informal supports that are already in place (such as family or friends) as well as formal support like health and education services.